-Being one of the top tourist cities in Lanzarote, you’ll find plenty of things to do in Puerto del Carmen.
-There are is plenty of nightlife and more restaurants that you can possibly try out on a single vacation.
+With Puerto del Carmen Being one of the top tourist cities in Lanzarote, you’ll also find more restaurants than you can possibly try out on a single vacation.

 Explore the coastline and wildlife of Lanzarote touring in a 600HP, super-charged Waverider that does donuts, high-speed turns, and figure eights.
 Three different tours are available that range from a sonic speed trip, to more subdued and scenic tours for viewing nearby beaches and wildlife… more →